 History of DLIFLC

 The Defense Language Institute Foreign Language Center (DLIFLC) traces its roots to the eve of America’s entry into World War II, when the U.S.Army established a secret school at the Presidio of San Francisco to teach the Japanese language.
 Classes began November 1, 1941, with four instructors and 60 students in an abandoned airplane hangar at Crissy Field.
 The students were mostly second-generation Japanese-Americans (Nisei) from the West Coast.
-Nisei Hall is named in honor of these earliest students, whose heroism is portrayed in the Institute’s Yankee Samurai exhibit.
+Nisei Hall, at the Presidio of Monterey, is named in honor of these earliest students, whose heroism is portrayed in the Institute’s Yankee Samurai exhibit.
 The headquarters building and academic library bear the names of our first commandant, Colonel Kai E. Rasmussen, and the director of academic training, John F. Aiso.

 During the war the Military Intelligence Service Language School (MISLS), as it came to be called, grew dramatically.
 When Japanese-Americans on the West Coast were moved into internment camps in 1942, the school moved to temporary quarters at Camp Savage, Minnesota.
 By 1944 the school had outgrown these facilities and moved to nearby Fort Snelling.